 5.0 START-UP

-5.1 If Sound Transit requires the County to operate or maintain new facilities such as the extension of Link right-of-way to the Northgate Station, a maintenance facility, or station, then the Start-Up Period will start at least 24 months before the facility opening date (FOD) or the revenue service date (RSD), depending on the size and complexity of the extension or facility, and end when the start-up activities identified in Exhibit G, Extension/Facilities Start Up, are completed.
-This Period will overlap with construction and some Start-Up activities may continue past the FOD and or RSD.
+5.1 If Sound Transit requires the County to operate or maintain new facilities such as the extension of Link right-of-way to the Northgate Station, a maintenance facility, or station, then the Start-Up Period will start at least 24 months before the facility opening date (FOD) or the revenue service date (RSD), depending on the size and complexity of the extension or facility, and end when the Start-Up activities identified in Exhibit G are completed.
+The Start-Up Period will overlap with construction and some Start-Up activities may continue past the FOD and or RSD.
 The Start-Up Period will be used to prepare for the integration of the new facility into Link, and will include tasks such as system testing, hiring of staff, training, public education, system certification and commissioning, and development of plans and procedures as outlined in Exhibit G. Exhibit G is not an exhaustive list of possible tasks or responsibilities.

 5.2 Sound Transit is responsible for testing, safety certification, public education and system commissioning.
 Where appropriate, Sound Transit will assist the County in its preparation for assuming its duties as the operator and maintainer of the system.
 The County will also assist Sound Transit when requested by Sound Transit to complete its activities related to Start-Up, oversight, procurement, or any operational support activities as identified by Sound Transit and in consideration of the Rail Division staff availability.

-5.3 Sound Transit will develop a preliminary scope, staffing plan, and cost estimate for new facilities start-up based upon Sound Transit operational requirements for this extension/facility.
+5.3 Sound Transit will develop a preliminary scope, staffing plan, and cost estimate for new facilities Start-Up based upon Sound Transit operational requirements for this extension/facility.
 The Parties will meet and confer to discuss the scope, staffing plan, and cost estimate as the assumptions used to define tasks including level of effort and timing, the FOD and RSD schedule, and the equipment and systems procurement schedules are refined.
-The review will follow the process outlined in Section 22.0, Compensation.
+The review will follow the process outlined in Section 22.0.

 5.4 The Parties acknowledge that there may be tasks that are key to system start-up but need to be accomplished before the defined Start-Up Period.
 The Parties may review and consider these tasks for funding and staffing as needed.